 West Virginia: Indoor seating capacity: Limit indoor occupancy to 50% of seating capacity.

-Connecticut: Restaurants (last service for in-person dining at 9:30 p.m., although takeout and delivery may continue).
-Capacity depends on Covid levels of the location in the state.
-Bars are closed.
+Connecticut: Up to 50% capacity indoors with 6 ft spacing and/or non-porous barriers.
+Max of 8 people/table.
+Restaurants (last service for in-person dining at 9:30 p.m., although takeout and delivery may continue).

 Iowa: The establishment must close to the general public for in-person consumption on its premises at 10:00 p.m. and may not reopen until 6:00 a.m. the following day.
 No serving or consuming may occur on the premises after 10:00 p.m.